ragunathjawahar/android-saripaar/README.md

 **சரிபார்** - sari-paar (Tamil for "to check", "verify" or "validate")

-Android Saripaar is a simple, yet powerful rule-based UI validation libarary for Android™.
+Android Saripaar is a simple, yet powerful rule-based UI validation library for Android.
-It is the **SIMPLEST** validation library available for Android yet!
+It is the **SIMPLEST** validation library available for Android.

 Why Android Saripaar?
 ---------------------